ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 {: style="text-align: center; margin: 1.5em"}

-Instead of thinking in terms of large chunks of information, common CV techniques focus on the smallest unit of an image.
-Each pixel has three channels&mdash;red, green, blue&mdash; that represent its color value in a continuous scale.
+Instead of thinking in terms of large chunks of information, common CV techniques focus on an image's smallest unit.
+Each pixel channel&mdash;red, green, blue&mdash;represents a color value in a continuous scale.
 Needless to say, this *may* not be how our perception works.[^2]